neverfap-deluxe/nfd-api/ebook/bible/bible.md

 ### What people don't realise is that letting go is in fact an opportunity.

  It's an opportunity to experience something new.
 Something exciting.
 Something magical.
 Of course, half the challenge is that people remain so devoid of experiencing anything nice, that they therefore assume that these 'non-awful' experiences simply don't exist.
-Well, they do - as long as you change your understanding of loss and fear in relation to letting go, as I've mentioned in this article.
+Well, they do, as long as you change your understanding of loss and fear in relation to letting go, as I've mentioned in this article.
 Often what can help is to simply commit to the process without expectation.
 A lot of the time that's how I approach my gym workouts.
 Because sometimes feelings simply disagree.
 Sometimes you don't feel like working out, but that doesn't denote the importance of why you should be working out consistently.
 So how do you effectively let go?
 Well, like anything in life, it simply comes down to a matter of practice and consistency.
 There are quite a few exercises in our practices section of the NeverFap Deluxe website, which are designed to help dissolve your ego.
-And help you dissociate from your thoughts and feelings, so your ability to enact conscsious action can be exercised in full. \*\*What Can Your Hand Do?\*\* and \*\*Stop Absolutely Everything You're Doing\*\* are good places to start for most people, although each exercise provides a different focus.
+And help you dissociate from your thoughts and feelings, so your ability to enact conscsious action can be exercised in full. **What Can Your Hand Do?** and **Stop Absolutely Everything You're Doing** are good places to start for most people, although each exercise provides a different focus.
 Essentially, anything which can help you challenge that feeling of obligation you have not to let go, can certainly help on a cognitive and mental level.
 So get crackin' buddy.
 Your mental health won't sort itself out without you.

 # The Trick Is To Realise That Nothing Is Important